 In practice

 It's usually trivial to add user agent headers to your API requests.
-All HTTP requests libraries offer some means of appending the User-Agent header to your requests.
+All HTTP request libraries offer some means of appending the user agent header to your requests.

 Python library

-If using the Meraki Python library, then simply pass the kwarg caller in your session definition.
+If you use the Meraki Python library, then simply pass the kwarg caller in your session definition.

 import meraki